What is the Bureau’s Community Grant Program?

 Below you’ll find additional information about the Ames Convention & Visitors Bureau Community Grant Program, including a program information flyer and the application form.
 Please download the application to your computer before you start to fill it in.
 The form has been saved as an Adobe Reader enabled form, so you should be able to save your information to the pdf, once it is on your computer.

-- The 2018 Application Period is now closed; however, we are accepting applications for events taking place in 2019.
+- Currently, we are accepting applications for events taking place in 2019.

 - Applications must be typed on official application form above.